VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

 ) RETURNS jsonb AS $$
     -- Finds common ancestor
     -- Gets content from all three versions
+    -- Uses generic array merging for all arrays
     -- Performs key-by-key three-way merge
     -- Handles conflict resolution
+    -- Creates content before generating operations
-    -- Creates patch request with result
+    -- Creates pending patch request with result
+    -- Requires manual review and approval
+    -- Tracks all operations for transparency
 $$;

 -- Simple merge when no common ancestor found